 Greg Datcher: Artist and instructor in ceramics.
 Taught at The Studio in Huntsville.
 Attended Alabama A&M University, majoring in fine arts.
 Works in all clay forms from handbuilding to wheel throwing techniques with sculptural qualities.

 Susie Garrett: B.A. in Communication Graphics from UAHuntsville and M.S.
-In Art Education from Al A&M University.
+In Art Education from Alabama A&M University.
 Taught drawing classes at Calhoun Community College, Huntsville City Schools, and private lessons.
 Her work has been in group and solo exhibitions throughout the southeast.
 Currently has a studio at Lowe Mill Arts and Entertainment.
-Artist Website: lowemill.net/portfolio-item/susie-garrett-mixed-media-studio-126/
+Artist Website: https://lowemill.art/studio-directory/susie-garrett-studio-126/

 Gayle Power: Artist and instructor in painting.
 Artist signature: Herman Gayle.
-Both formal and informal instruction from University of Alabama in Huntsville and in private study, and served as the art director of a private school.
-As a Southern impressionist artist, Power has exhibited in galleries and has work in private collections across the United States and around the world; and now exhibits her paintings in galleries in Charleston, SC and Atlanta, GA.
+Both formal and informal instruction from University of Alabama in Huntsville and in private study and served as the art director of a private school.
+As a Southern impressionist artist, Power has exhibited in galleries and has work in private collections across the United States and around the world.

-Renee Prasil: Instructor at Huntsville Museum of Art.
-A champion for local arts, she created the after school art program at the Hampton Cove Elementary School (Huntsville City Schools) and began the Visual Arts Ministry at Whitesburg Baptist Center with Debbie Milner.
+S. Renee Prasil: A champion for local arts, she created the afterschool art program at the Hampton Cove Elementary School (Huntsville City Schools) and began the Visual Arts Ministry at Whitesburg Baptist Center with Debbie Milner.
 Her expression in art includes murals, portraits, clay vessels, handmade tiles, jewelry, and sculptures.
 Selected as the 2005 Panoply Arts Festival Poster Artist, Prasil was also awarded the commission for the Port of Huntsville 45th Anniversary Mural located at Huntsville Airport.
 She ‘feels’ in color, finding the joyous in everyday items and activities.
-She chooses art to share these feelings.
+Chooses art to share these feelings.
 Guiding people of all ages and abilities to find their own means of expression through art is her passion.
 Prasil – “I find learning/experiencing/engaging to be immensely exciting and hope I continue developing my skill level and interests until I simply am no more.
 At that time, I hope others continue to be inspired through my experiences on canvas.”